Angry Latin America wants answers on allegations of U.S. spying

 Asked if Snowden could be called on to testify in the Brazilian probe, Patriota said that could not be ruled out.
 Snowden is thought to be negotiating his exit from a transit area in a Moscow airport's international area.
 He has been offered asylum in Venezuela, Bolivia and Nicaragua.

-(Additonal reporting by Peter Murphy in Bogota, Alexandra Alper and Dave Graham in Mexico City and Alejandro Lifschitz in Buenos Aires; Editing by Kieran Murray and Peter Cooney)
+(Additonal reporting by Peter Murphy in Bogota, David Graham in Mexico City and Alejandro Lifschitz in Buenos Aires; Editing by Kieran Murray and Peter Cooney)